• Home

 Contact Lens & Supplies Deductibles

-Dental Co-Pays & Deductibles Dental services (non-cosmetic)
+Dental Co-Pays & Deductibles Dental services (non-cosmetic) & X-Rays

 Diabetic Supplies/Insulin Doctor office visit co-pays

-Eligible Hospital Charges Eye glasses
+Eligible Hospital Charges Eyeglasses

-Guide Dog Care Hearing Aid batteries
+Feminine Hygiene Products Guide Dog Care

-Holistic Healing Services (medically necessary) Lab Fees
+Hearing Aid batteries Holistic Healing Servivces (medically necessary)

-Laser Eye Surgery Learning Disabilities Care
+Lab Fees Laser Eye Surgery

-Medical Miles (per IRS limits) Oral Surgery
+Learning Disabilities Care Medical Miles (per IRS limits)

 Examples of What's Not Covered